Skip to Content

 What Are My Rights as a Family Visa Sponsor?

-As a family visa sponsor, you pledge to financially support the immigrant to ensure they do not become a public charge.
-This commitment remains valid until the sponsored individual becomes a U.S. citizen or accrues 40 work quarters.
-It’s vital to understand these obligations as they impact both parties involved.
-At Aparicio Immigration Law, we provide clarity on your responsibilities and help negotiate any implications of sponsorship agreements, ensuring informed decisions throughout the process.
+As a family visa sponsor, you agree to financially support the immigrant to ensure they do not become a public charge.
+This obligation lasts until the person becomes a U.S. citizen or reaches 40 work quarters.
+It is important to understand these requirements since they affect both you and the person you sponsor.
+At Aparicio Immigration Law, we answer your questions about sponsorship and guide you through the process, ensuring you know your responsibilities at every stage.

 For trusted legal guidance, reach out to a knowledgeable Chicago family visa attorney at Aparicio Immigration Law.
 Call (312) 313-6707 or contact us immediately to schedule your consultation.